jerry-ye-xu/hellofresh-swe-challenge/README.md

 ## Worklog

-- 0.0.2-rc: 21/12/20 - Insert fake data into the tables.
+- 0.0.3-rc: 22/12/20 - Insert fake data into the tables, add reasons for omitting certain details.
+- 0.0.2-rc: 21/12/20 - Create Makefile, scripts to build and teardown containers.
-- 0.0.1-rc: 20/12/20 - Initial commit of Docker assets to build the required containers.
+- 0.0.1-rc: 20/12/20 - Initial commit of Docker files and general env setup.